Fiserv/firstvision-apac/docs/APIs/Account-Management/Credit-Limit-upd.md

 # Update Credit Limit

 This service is used to update the credit limit of the cardholder’s account in real time.

-Fields that are not provided in the Request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.
+Newly updated credit limit will be available to use Immediately to the cardholder.

 ## Endpoint